antonhagser/auth/README.md

 -   Integration with popular log management and monitoring solutions
 -   Enhanced user profile management, including profile picture upload and retrieval
 -   Implementing WebAuthn for passwordless authentication

+## Commit Guidelines

+Please follow the [commit guidelines](./.github/commit_guidelines.md) when making changes to this project.
+These guidelines outline the steps to take before committing your code changes, as well as the terms and conditions for contributing to this project.
+Following these guidelines helps ensure consistency and maintainability of the codebase.